OLD-SILVER-org/Mini-Project-Binance-Stream-AWS/README.md

-# Binance Stream - AWS: Real-time Crypto Data Pipeline
+# Mini Project Binance Stream - AWS: Real-time Crypto Data Pipeline

 A mini project that demonstrates a **cloud-native real-time data pipeline**.
 It streams data from **Binance WebSocket**, processes it with **AWS services**, and visualizes insights in **Power BI Desktop**.